-Term of Agreement and Renewal Our agreements with Customer D are generally of one year terms or less.
-Renewal of agreement will be subject to mutual consent our obligations to a subcontractor without first obtaining consent, the counterparty will have the right to terminate the contract and we may be liable to pay compensation.
+Termination Generally, if we are unable to adhere to the terms of the agreement or cure any defect within the specified cure period or delegate our obligations to a subcontractor without first obtaining consent, the counterparty will have the right to terminate the contract and we may be liable to pay compensation.
 Our agreement prices may also be subject to adjustment due to unforeseen policy changes or market price fluctuation.
 Such agreement is also subject to termination due to force majeure or by mutual agreement.